jpogil/dsw_challenge/README.md

 The objective for this challenge is to convert a small set of data from CSV format into a database, mapping the data according to the given specifications.

-Only map data that is directly available of target, skipping all that is unneeded.
+Only map data that is directly available on target, skipping all that is unneeded.

 ## Contents